singlecla/singlecla/cla.md

 ### Pull Requests

-This CLA applies to every pull request I open on this website offering a contribution to a free, public project that consolidates rights to license all contributions in a single organization or individual---the project steward---such as a foundation, company, or lead developer.
+This CLA applies to every pull request I open on this website offering a contribution to a free, public project that consolidates rights to license all contributions in a single organization or individual, the project steward, such as a foundation, company, or lead developer.

 ### Exceptions